harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 #### Glide and Diphthongs

-#definition **Glide** ([Semi-Vowel](https://en.wikipedia.org/wiki/Semivowel) or Semi-Consonant) is a sound produced with little to no friction in vocal tract, acting as a transition to or from a vowel.
+#define **Glide** ([Semi-Vowel](https://en.wikipedia.org/wiki/Semivowel) or Semi-Consonant) is a sound produced with little to no friction in vocal tract, acting as a transition to or from a vowel.

 The main consonant glides in English are :
 - **/j/** ([voiced palatal approximant](https://en.wikipedia.org/wiki/Voiced_palatal_approximant), like the 'y' in "yes" and "you")